alexzmuda/rest-api/readme.md

 This is required to avoid concurrency and collision i.e. if 2 jobs want to process same conversion item.

-Additionaly, there should be solution to validate if cron job did not stuck, and if it stucked - reset processing flag to 0
+Additionally, there should be a solution to validate if cron job did not stucked, and if it has stuck - reset processing flag to 0

 There will be two endpoints:
 1. run conversion